oppia/oppia-web-developer-docs/Hybrid-state.md

 * List of common dependencies which are present in both protractor and webdriverIO.

-Contributors can use this to get the idea about when a test suite is going to be migrated and hence plan their PR accordingly in order to avoid clashes which have been discussed in Add/Modify E2E tests section (See the edge case in point 2 for more information in next section).
+Contributors can use this to get the idea about when a test suite is going to be migrated and hence plan their PR accordingly in order to avoid clashes which have been discussed in [Add or Modify E2E](#add-or-modify-e2e-tests) tests section (See the [edge case in point 2](#if-contributor-wants-to-modify-a-suite) for more information in next section).

-## Add or Modify E2E tests
+## Add or modify E2E tests

-1. **If contributor wants to add a new suite:**
+#### If contributor wants to add a new suite

-  * Add the new e2e test suite in webdriverIO.
+  Add the new e2e test suite in webdriverIO.

   **Note**: As the first new suite will be added in late August, we will have most of the files already migrated to WebdriverIO like action.js, forms.js, user.js, general.js waitFor.js which are mostly needed for writing a new test.

-2. **If contributor wants to modify a suite**
+#### If contributor wants to modify a suite

 * If the suite is migrated to webdriverIO then make the changes in webdriverIO.

 * If the suite is still in protractor then make the changes in protractor.

-    **Edge Case**: If we already have a migration PR open for a particular suite and at the same time any other contributor also made a PR adding the tests in the same suite then, if migration's PR will be merged first, the contributor needs to write the tests in webdriverIO (contributor can take help from [Shivam Jha](#contact)).
+  **Edge Case**: If we have a migration PR open for a particular suite say _Suite A_ and at the same time any other contributor also made a PR with some changes in _Suite A_ then, we need to sync up the changes of both the PR.
+So, if migration's PR will be merged first, the contributor needs to make changes in his PR and write the tests in webdriverIO (contributor can take help from [Shivam Jha](#contact)).
 Otherwise, migration PR needs to be updated with the changes.

   Also, if migration PR will get merged first then everyone will be notified about it accordingly as migration PR will have the **PR: that requires post-merge sync to the HEAD label.**

-3. **If contributor is planning to make some changes in the common files**
+#### If contributor wants to make some changes in the common files

    The tests might break if the changes are only applied in one version of the common file.
 So we need to make sure to keep the two versions of the common file in sync.
 We will not merge the PR of the contributor if it's not synced.
-Contributor can take help from [Shivam Jha](#contact) or the migration guide in order to make the necessary changes for the other version.
+Contributor can take help from [Shivam Jha](#contact) or  [Guide to migrate e2e tests](Guide-to-migrate-e2e-tests.md) in order to make the necessary changes for the other version.

 #### Current approach to migrate the dependencies